GK Chronicle GK Chronicle

 Northern Mountains of India

 India can physiographically be divided into the Northern Mountains, the Northern Plains, the Peninsular Plateau and the Coastal Plains and Islands.
 Northern Mountains of India are made up of Himalayan mountain complex extending from Pamir Knot in the west to Purvanchal in the east.
-The location of the Northern mountain ranges mostly lie between India and China.
+The location of Northern mountain ranges mostly lies between India and China.

 The northern Himalayas are formed in the Tertiary Period, that is they are formed between 60 million to 2 million years back.
 They are young fold mountains.
 The westernmost peak of Himalaya mountains is Nanga Parbat and the easternmost peak of Himalayas is Namcha Barwa.
 At both the extremes, the Himalayan mountains take sharp bends towards the south.
 These sharp bends are known as syntaxial bends of Himalayas.